Shop Small: Local Gift Guide for Minneapolis and St Paul

 Golden Rule Gallery is worth the trek out to the suburbs (if you’re not already nearby).
 Find the perfect little art print, card, or pair of earrings for that person on your list.
 Their online shop is full of goodies as well, so check out their selection of candles, body care, and accessories.

 Jewelweed is another suburban treasure, with a great selection of crystals and various tarot and other card decks.
 If you’re not up for shopping in person, you can contact them through their website for a virtual shopping experience and help selecting the perfect gifts.

-SJC Body Love Products is a local maker who’s now offering a quarterly subscription pack featuring 6-8 self care goodies.
+SJC Body Love Products is a local maker who’s now offering a quarterly subscription pack featuring 6-8 self care goodies featuring BIPOC and woman-owned businesses.
 Sign up for the first box by November 28th for delivery on December 15th.